-Having previously issuing a “Fierce Windy” weather warning last month, Met Éireann has today issued a “Fierce Cold” weather warning for the whole country with some counties also expected to bombarded with light drizzle.
+Met Éireann has today issued a ‘Fierce Cold’ weather warning for the whole of the country with some areas also expected to pounded by wintery breezes.
 The initial warning was ‘Fairly Cold’ but this was upgraded to ‘Fierce Cold’ as conditions deteriorated overnight.

-Conor Molloy of Met Éireann gave us the meteorological explanation and the scientific meanings behind the various levels of Irish weather warnings.
-“Basically when ‘Fairly Cold’ gets a bit colder we call it ‘Fierce Cold’.”
+Jamie Colgan from Met Éireann gave us the meteorological explanations and scientific meanings behind the various levels of Irish weather warnings.

-As parts of the United States continue to get battered by snow storms, Ireland is experiencing our own wintery conditions – especially in the west with people there claiming it’s just like living in Alaska.
+As parts of the United States and Canada continue to get battered by snow storms, Ireland is experiencing our own wintery conditions, especially in the west with people there claiming it’s just like living in Siberia.

 “We’ve been going through all sorts of mad weather lately.” said 45-year-old Galway butcher Derek Connolly.
-“Just yesterday the temperature dropped to 3 degrees and then suddenly without warning it plummeted to 2 degrees.
+“Just yesterday the temperature dropped to 3 degrees and then suddenly without warning it plummeted to 2.
 Absolute carnage!”